merenlab/anvio/anvio/docs/programs/anvi-predict-metabolic-exchanges.md

 If you do this, you will get an output file listing the amino acid compounds that were deemed equivalent, so you can make sure you agree with them.

-If you want to specify a custom set of equivalent compound IDs, you can instead provide an %{equivalent-compounds-txt}s file to the `--custom-equivalent-compounds-file` parameter:
+If you want to specify a custom set of equivalent compound IDs, you can instead provide an %(equivalent-compounds-txt)s file to the `--custom-equivalent-compounds-file` parameter:

 {{ codestart }}
 anvi-predict-metabolic-exchanges -c1 %(contigs-db)s -c2 %(contigs-db)s \
                                  -O ANY_PREFIX \
-                                 --custom-equivalent-compounds-file %{equivalent-compounds-txt}s
+                                 --custom-equivalent-compounds-file %(equivalent-compounds-txt)s
 {{ codestop }}

 ### Using only one prediction method